mrchi/lark-dalle3-bot/README.md

 **Only for Lark users, please set `is_feishu` to `false` in config file.**

-Update your `config.json` with these credentials, then rerun your bot.
+Update your `config.json` with these credentials, then rerun your bot and enjoy the magic.

-Enjoy the bot's functionality.

 ## Related works